 Chat Masala: You need chat masala or sandwich masala in this recipe.
 Both work.

-Butter: Butter makes this sandwich so delicious.
-Definitely don’t skip.
+Butter: Butter makes this sandwich so delicious, I prefer using unsalted butter for this recipe.
+Definitely don't skimp.

 Cilantro Chutney: A must-have.
-This is what makes the sandwich desi, in addition to chat masala.
+Here's my recipe for Cilantro Chutney.
+Alternatively, you can use Mint Chutney or a combo of both.
+This is what makes the sandwich desi, in addition, to chat masala.

 Bombay Grilled Sandwich is: